Dehumidifier Terms Glossary

 Continuous Drain

 A hose connection that allows water to drain without emptying the bucket.
+If drainage is a buying constraint, use the drainage planner.

 Built-in Pump

 Mechanism that pushes water upward to a sink or window when gravity drainage is not possible.
+This matters most in basements and rooms without lower drains.

 Humidistat

 Internal sensor and control that measures humidity and turns the unit on or off to meet a target setpoint.
+It works best when you know the right humidity target.

 Hygrometer